-The PDF document that’s been leaked is full of unbelievable hyperbole.
+The PDF document that was leaked is full of unbelievable hyperbole.
 Not standard ad agency hyperbole, mind you.
 This is hyperbole taken to the next level.
 This is turning the “BS Dial” to 11.

 The document talks about light rays being subjected to the gravitational pull of Pepsi, of “The Pepsi Globe”, “Authentic Geometry” and “…the dynamic of perimeter oscillations.”
 Yeah, I’m not any the wiser either.
 But then if you’re getting one-and-a-half big ones for a branding gig, you need to come up with something that the other guys wouldn’t have thought of, right?

 So could this be just another example why so many business owners distrust the marketing industry?
 27 pages of bovine excrement, dressed up to impress/coerce/paralyze a client into handing over their money?
 Personally, I think that it’s neither.
 I think that it’s a well-orchestrated spoof.
 A viral marketing piece of galactic proportions.
 Or maybe that’s what I want it to be.

 Developing, honing, and protecting a corporate brand isn’t just important from the customer viewpoint.
 As well as helping to create loyal customers, it’s an important component in the creation of loyal employees.

 Everything in your business that’s customer-facing influences brand perception – and that includes your employees.
 A business with a well-developed brand gives people something to believe in, something to support.